正常

 }Embedded Applicability: Medium

-#definedirectives outside the module boundary do not leak inside, improving build stability - Symbol visibility:
+#definemacros outside the module boundary do not leak into the module, improving build stability. - Symbol Visibility:

-- Cross-compiler compatibility issues exist (module BMI formats are not interchangeable), so cross-compiler builds require caution
+- Compatibility: Compiler implementations vary (BMI formats are not universal), so cross-compiler builds require caution.

 Compiler Support